Beaches Near Madrid: Best Coastal Day Trips from the Capital

 Anyone who has been to Madrid in the summer knows just how hot it can get!
 With average temperatures above 30C across July and August, finding somewhere to cool down is at the top of the list.
 And what better place to cool down than at the beach?

 You might be thinking I’ve lost my marbles.
+Are there beaches in Madrid?
 Madrid is located right in the centre of Spain.
 It is landlocked!
 You can even visit Kilometre Zero in Puerta del Sol, the spiritual centre of Spain.
 The coast is miles away!

 But fear not!
-Whilst Madrid is far from the coast, it is close to various river beaches that make for a fantastic day out.
-When the oppressive summer heat gets too much, you’re never too far away from a day of relaxation by one of Spain’s river beaches.
+While Madrid beaches aren’t traditional coastal strips, Madrid does have beaches – just not the kind you’d expect.
+The city is close to various river beaches that make for a fantastic day out.
+When the oppressive summer heat gets too much, you’re never too far away from a day of relaxation at the best beaches near Madrid.

 Keep reading for my top picks on where to hang out both in the Madrid region and a little further away, providing your Madrid trip with a quirky day adventure.

 Despite being landlocked, there are some fantastic beach options near Madrid.
-Here are my top picks for the best river beaches near Madrid.
+Here are my top picks for the best beaches close to Madrid.

 1. Madrid Río Park